Week at a Glance

 The Heavy Hitters: Who’s Staffing Up Fast

-This week’s data reveals a few key trends:
+This week’s data reveals a few key patterns:

 What This Means for Job Seekers